open-craft/problem-builder/README.md

 Enabling in Studio
 ------------------

-You can enable the Mentoring XBlock in studio through the advanced settings.
+You can enable the Problem Builder XBlock in studio through the advanced settings.

 1. From the main page of a specific course, navigate to `Settings -> Advanced Settings` from the top menu.
-2. Check for the `advanced_modules` policy key, and add `"mentoring"` to the policy value list.
+2. Check for the `advanced_modules` policy key, and add `"problem-builder"` to the policy value list.
 3. Click the "Save changes" button.

 Usage
 -----

-When you add the `Mentoring` component to a course in the studio, the built-in editing tools guide you through the process of configuring the block and adding individual questions.
+When you add the `Problem Builder` component to a course in the studio, the built-in editing tools guide you through the process of configuring the block and adding individual questions.

-### Mentoring modes
+### Problem Builder modes

 There are 2 mentoring modes available: